Controlled Substances Act: Schedule V

-Schedule V substances are those that have the following findings:
+Schedule V substances are those that contain the following findings:

 No controlled substance in Schedule V which is a drug may be distributed or dispensed other than for a medical purpose.
 A prescription for controlled substances in Schedules III, IV, and V issued by a practitioner, may be communicated either orally, in writing, electronically transmitted or by facsimile to the pharmacist, and may be refilled if so authorized on the prescription or by call-in.